trentm/python-markdown2/README.md

 >
 > -- <http://daringfireball.net/projects/markdown/>

-This is a fast and complete Python implementation of Markdown.
+This (markdown2) is a fast and complete Python implementation of Markdown.
 It was written to closely match the behaviour of the original Perl-implemented Markdown.pl.
+Markdown2 also comes with a number of extensions (called "extras") for things like syntax coloring, tables, header-ids.
+See the "Extra Syntax" section below.

-There is another [Python markdown.py](http://www.freewisdom.org/projects/python-markdown/).
-However, at least at the time this project was started, markdown2.py was faster (see the [Performance
+There is another [Python
+markdown.py](http://www.freewisdom.org/projects/python-markdown/).
+However, at
+least at the time this project was started, markdown2.py was faster (see the [Performance